aurelia/aurelia.github.io-old/docs/api/templating-resources/index.md

 #### Methods

-* `addView(bindingContext?: any, overrideContext?: any): any` - Adds a view to the repeater, binding the view to the provided contexts.
+* `addView(bindingContext: any, overrideContext: any): void` - Adds a view to the repeater, binding the view to the provided contexts.
-  * `bindingContext?: any` - The binding context to bind the new view to.
+  * `bindingContext: any` - The binding context to bind the new view to.
-  * `overrideContext?: any` - A secondary binding context that can override the primary context.
+  * `overrideContext: any` - A secondary binding context that can override the primary context.

-* `insertView(index?: any, bindingContext?: any, overrideContext?: any): any` - Inserts a view to the repeater at a specific index, binding the view to the provided contexts.
+* `insertView(index: any, bindingContext: any, overrideContext: any): void` - Inserts a view to the repeater at a specific index, binding the view to the provided contexts.
-  * `index?: any` - The index at which to create the new view at.
+  * `index: any` - The index at which to create the new view at.
-  * `bindingContext?: any` - The binding context to bind the new view to.
+  * `bindingContext: any` - The binding context to bind the new view to.
-  * `overrideContext?: any` - A secondary binding context that can override the primary context.
+  * `overrideContext: any` - A secondary binding context that can override the primary context.

-* `matcher(): any` - Returns the matcher function to be used by the repeater, or null if strict matching is to be performed.
+* `matcher(): void` - Returns the matcher function to be used by the repeater, or null if strict matching is to be performed.

-* `moveView(sourceIndex?: any, targetIndex?: any): any` - Moves a view across the repeater.
+* `moveView(sourceIndex: any, targetIndex: any): void` - Moves a view across the repeater.
-  * `sourceIndex?: any` - No description available
+  * `sourceIndex: any` - No description available
-  * `targetIndex?: any` - No description available
+  * `targetIndex: any` - No description available

-* `removeAllViews(returnToCache?: boolean, skipAnimation?: boolean): any` - Removes all views from the repeater.
+* `removeAllViews(returnToCache?: boolean, skipAnimation?: boolean): void` - Removes all views from the repeater.
   * `returnToCache?: boolean` - Should the view be returned to the view cache?
   * `skipAnimation?: boolean` - Should the removal animation be skipped?

-* `removeView(index: number, returnToCache?: boolean, skipAnimation?: boolean): any` - Removes a view from the repeater at a specific index.
+* `removeView(index: number, returnToCache?: boolean, skipAnimation?: boolean): void` - Removes a view from the repeater at a specific index.
   * `index: number` - The index of the view to be removed.
   * `returnToCache?: boolean` - Should the view be returned to the view cache?
   * `skipAnimation?: boolean` - Should the removal animation be skipped?

-* `removeViews(viewsToRemove: Array, returnToCache?: boolean, skipAnimation?: boolean): any` - Removes an array of Views from the repeater.
+* `removeViews(viewsToRemove: Array, returnToCache?: boolean, skipAnimation?: boolean): void` - Removes an array of Views from the repeater.
   * `viewsToRemove: Array` - The array of views to be removed.
   * `returnToCache?: boolean` - Should the view be returned to the view cache?
   * `skipAnimation?: boolean` - Should the removal animation be skipped?

-* `updateBindings(view: View): any` - Forces a particular view to update it&#x27;s bindings, called as part of an in-place processing of items for better performance
+* `updateBindings(view: View): void` - Forces a particular view to update it&#x27;s bindings, called as part of an in-place processing of items for better performance
   * `view: View` - the target view for bindings updates

-* `view(index?: any): any` - Returns a single view from the repeater at the provided index.
+* `view(index: any): any` - Returns a single view from the repeater at the provided index.
-  * `index?: any` - The index of the requested view.
+  * `index: any` - The index of the requested view.

-* `viewCount(): any` - Returns the number of views the repeater knows about.
+* `viewCount(): number` - Returns the number of views the repeater knows about.

-* `views(): any` - Returns all of the repeaters views as an array.
+* `views(): ` - Returns all of the repeaters views as an array.